Welcome to the new KidsHealth website! See what is new.

 • your child has any new symptoms

 Your child may need to go to the toilet urgently, frequently, and with little warning.
-The fear of this happening and not being able to get to the toilet in time may cause anxiety, especially for children at school.
+The fear of this happening and not being able to get to the toilet in time may cause anxiety, especially for tamariki at school.
 Talk to your child's school about how best to support them.

 Will my child with inflammatory bowel disease be able to lead a normal life?